alanfranz/junk/README.md

 -----

 The code is a lot heavier than it really needs to be; it was ripped out of a larger project (scantehnet).
-It's pretty inefficient (bogons list is searched linearly), so it takes about an hour to generate a full permutation of IPv4 on a wimpy Atom CPU.
+It's pretty inefficient (bogons list is searched linearly) so it takes about an hour to generate a full permutation of IPv4 on a 2011 macbook.
-That turned out to be good enough for our purposes.
+That turned out to be OK for our purposes.

 If you just want a few random IP addresses, mini_ipgen.py might be easier to use.